The Story of Our Project

 21st November 2013

 We have received good coverage of our exhibition in the local press this week.
-Please click on the images on the right to read the full reports.
+Please click on the images below to read the full reports.

 Work has continued throughout the week.
 Artefacts have now been selected for the display cases and work on the displays is progressing.
 The maps showing the distribution of bone were received yesterday and have now been prepared for display.
 Unfortunately, the flint report has still not been received, and that is holding up preparation of some of the displays.